dataminer-site/dataminer-site.github.io/_posts/2022-10-12-modern-data-stack-in-a-box.md

       default_target_schema: main
 ```

 Next is the transformer: '[dbt-duckdb](https://github.com/jwills/dbt-duckdb)'. dbt enables transformations using a combination of SQL and Jinja templating for approachable SQL-based analytics engineering.
-The dbt adapter for DuckDB now supports parallel execution across threads, which makes the MDS-in-a-box run even faster.
+The dbt adapter for DataMiner now supports parallel execution across threads, which makes the MDS-in-a-box run even faster.
 Since the bulk of the work is happening inside of dbt, this portion will be described in detail later in the post.
 ```yaml
   transformers:
   - name: dbt-duckdb